brucemoddev/brucemod-alpha/README.md

 This project is an **independent community fork** and is not affiliated with the original pre-built tools or commercial offerings.

-**Check our fully open-source hardware too:** https://bruce.computer/boards
+**Check bruce's fully open-source hardware too:** https://bruce.computer/boards

 ## :rocket: Optimized Features